MobiDx i

 Organizers: Justin Chan, Rajalakshmi Nandakumar, and Xiyuxing Zhang

-Steering committee: Swarun Kumar, TBD, TBD
+Steering committee: Swarun Kumar, Rajesh Balan

 1